Enalean/tuleap-documentation-en/languages/en/user-guide/mediawiki.rst

 Permissions
 -----------

 Note for long time Mediawiki users.
-Contrary of default Mediawiki, in Tuleap 'anonymous' can only Read pages (they cannot create nor edit).
+Contrary to default Mediawiki, in Tuleap 'anonymous' can only Read pages (they cannot create nor edit).

 As of today, when you have a public Tuleap project, you cannot block anonymous users to browse the pages.

-Shall you need to have a private Mediawiki, you should switch your project to Private.
+Should you need to have a private Mediawiki, you should switch your project to Private.

 Mapping between Tuleap and Mediawiki user groups
 `````````````````````````````````````````````````

 There is a default mapping between Tuleap and Mediawiki default user groups.

 Users added in Tuleap groups will be automatically added in corresponding Mediawiki groups.
-It is no more possible
+It is no longer possible
 to add users in Mediawiki groups directly from Mediawiki.

-For instance, by adding a user in your project, he will be added in user, autoconfirmed and emailconfirmed Mediawiki groups.
+For instance, by adding a user in your project, he will be added in the user, autoconfirmed and emailconfirmed Mediawiki groups.
 This is fully transparent for users and project adminstrators.
 As of today, there is no way to create a
 custom mapping from the Mediawiki service.